Overview of ABIC Members’ Other Activities

 Meanwhile, with the occurrence of the massive tidal wave along the Indian Ocean in December, 2004, three ABIC members well versed in the Indonesian language were dispatched to Sumatra as interpreters to help the medical activities of the Japan Self-Defense Forces.

-■Helping overseas activities of Various NGOs
+■Helping overseas activities of various NGOs

 Indonesian-speaking interpreters